Oleg Kosarev: Imprisonment, release and new crimes

 In October 2010, Oleg Kosarev was granted parole, having served 12½ out of 15 years.
 During his stay at the Vladimir colony, he got married, meeting his future wife on a prison date.
 In 2002, a daughter was born from this relationship, but soon the spouse, after having discovered Oleg's crimes, left him.

 Returning to Moscow, Kosarev, in less than six months, committed another crime.
-After he arrived in Serpukhov, he attacked a 13-year-old girl on Vesennyaya Street on February 25, 2011.
+After he arrived in Serpukhov, he attacked a 13-year-old girl on Vesennyaya Street on 25 February 2011.
 Pretending to be blind, he followed the girl into an elevator, where, with the threat of a knife, he forced the girl to go to the last floor, where he raped her.
 After that, Kosarev forced the girl to drink the contents of a syringe that he had brought with him—a mixture of phenazepam and diphenhydramine—and drink it with vodka.
 As a result, the victim was hospitalized with serious poisoning.

-The next attack occurred on the afternoon of April 7, again in Serpukhov.
+The next attack occurred on the afternoon of 7 April, again in Serpukhov.
 In the area of house number 160, on Tsentralnaya Street, he noticed two girls (17 and 18, respectively), both 11th-grade students of the local high school.
 On Osenniy Street, he attacked them, overtaking them in the elevator.
 Kosarev inflicted at least three blows with the handle and blade of the knife on the head and hand of one girl, and the other—nine on the head, hand and body.
-After that, the offender took gold jewelry from his victims—a chain, rings with precious stones, a pendant and earrings, as well as two mobile phones, raping one the girls again before finally fleeing the scene.
+After that, the offender took gold jewellery from his victims—a chain, rings with precious stones, a pendant and earrings, as well as two mobile phones, raping one of the girls again before finally fleeing the scene.

 Third arrest and sentence

 When the search for the rapist in Serpukhov began, an investigator from the city's prosecutor's office appealed to the investigative department to inquire about a similar offender, active in Moscow in the mid-1990s.
-Investigators decided to check out the criminal, and on April 21, 2011, Oleg Kosarev was detained in Moscow.
-He immediately confessed to everything, and returned all of the stolen items.
+Investigators decided to check out the criminal, and on 21 April 2011, Oleg Kosarev was detained in Moscow.
+He immediately confessed to everything and returned all of the stolen items.
 At the trial, Kosarev was charged with violence against minors, robbery and rape.
 The defendant argued that "another person entered into him"; however, according to the results of a comprehensive forensic psychiatric examination, he was sane.
-On October 18, 2012, the Moscow Oblast Court sentenced Oleg Kosarev to 20 years' imprisonment, with the first 12 years to be spent in a standard, and the final 8 in a corrective labor colony.
+On 18 October 2012, the Moscow Oblast Court sentenced Oleg Kosarev to 20 years' imprisonment, with the first 12 years to be spent in a standard, and the final eight in a corrective labour colony.